SELECTED ART WORKS 2000-2010

 BORG EL AMAL

 Above: Donkey Symphony.
 Excerpt.
-Donkeys, cello, soprano and violin.
+Burrolandia Donkeys (Spain), cello, soprano and violin.
 19 mins.
-Donkeys recorded in Burrolandia, Sound component of Borg El Amal (Tower of Hope) composed by Nathaniel Robin Mann, Madrid, Spain. © Lara Baladi, 2008.
+Sound component of Borg El Amal (Tower of Hope) composed by Nathaniel Robin Mann, Madrid, Spain. © Lara Baladi, 2008.

 Above left: Donkey Symphony performed in collaboration with the Kiev Kamera Orchestra, Kiev Contemporary Art Biennial, 2012.

-Donkey Symphony performed in an abandoned silo at the end of the Art Omi residency, NY, USA. © Lara Baladi, 2014.
+Donkey Symphony performed in an abandoned silo, Art Omi residency projects, NY, USA. © Lara Baladi, 2014.

 DIARY OF THE FUTURE